 TARGETED PRACTICES

 We are intending to run the following targeted practices on a regular basis, depending upon the needs of our affiliated towers and also as a follow-on from the courses we run.
 Some of the practices will be held at affiliated towers by arrangement.
 Please contact us for more information or if there is another targeted practice that you think would be beneficial.
-Information about practices will be sent out via email and WhatsApp and all ringers whose home tower is one of our affiliated towers are welcome to sign up to request a place at practices relevant to them wherever they are held (and also to sign up to come and help at other practices where you can please!)

 "Thanks for everything, You have no idea what a difference you have made to my enjoyment of bell ringing.
 Thank you."